Difficulty

 6 cups

 Use this recipe to preserve part of your summer fruit harvest!
-My recipe is barely adapted from the very detailed directions and variations given in the package of Pomona Pectin.
-This brand of pectin is made from citrus peel instead of corn.
-You should be able to find this particular pectin at your local co-op or health food store.
-I use a Vitamix to quickly mash my fruit.
-Not so it is completely pureed, but just ground up and still a little chunky.
-This recipe is for strawberries, raspberries, cherries, currants, and gooseberries.
-You'll need to add a certain amount of lemon juice for other fruits.
-Follow the directions that come with the package.
+It’s barely adapted from the detailed directions and variations provided in the package insert of Pomona’s Pectin—a brand made from citrus peel instead of corn.
+You should be able to find this pectin at your local co-op or health food store.
+I use a Vitamix to quickly mash the fruit—not to completely purée it, but just enough to keep it slightly chunky with some texture.
+This recipe works well for strawberries, raspberries, cherries, currants, and gooseberries.
+If you're using other fruits, you'll need to add a specific amount of lemon juice; follow the directions provided with the pectin for best results.
 The two jams pictured here are Strawberry-Honey and Strawberry-Raspberry-Black Currant-Honey.
-For the latter combination, I used equal parts of the three fruits.
+For the latter combination, I used equal parts of all three fruits.

 Read more about this recipe on the blog.